hmlongco/Factory/README.md

 Other common scopes are `cached` and `shared`.
 Cached items are saved until the cache is reset, while shared items persist just as long as someone holds a strong reference to them.
 When the last reference goes away, the weakly held shared reference also goes away.

-You can also add your own special purpose scopes to the mix.
+You can also add your own special purpose caches to the mix.

 ```swift
 extension Container.Scope {